-- Evaluating the appropriateness of the valuation methodology selected by valuer to determine the fair value of the properties to accepted market practices and our industry experience. - Independently assessing the key inputs adopted by the valuer to available market transactions for similar properties and other comparable property classes. - Reviewing directors' and management's internal analysis and assessments done and conclusions made based on independent valuation reports. - Evaluating the material valuation uncertainties involved in ascertaining the fair market values of properties as a result of current pandemic situation and economic conditions. - Assessing the appropriateness of the disclosures included in Notes 14 to the financial statements.
+- Evaluating the appropriateness of the valuation methodology selected by valuer to determine the fair value of different properties to accepted market practices and our industry experience. - Independently assessing the key inputs adopted by the valuer to available market transactions for similar properties and other comparable property classes including performing sensitivity analysis for key judgemental valuation inputs. - Reviewing directors' and management's internal analysis and assessments done and conclusions made by the management based on independent valuation reports and current economic uncertainties. - Evaluating the material valuation uncertainties involved in ascertaining the fair market values of properties as a result of global pandemic situation and economic conditions. - Assessing the appropriateness of the disclosures included in Notes 14 to the financial statements.